Install security agents - standard procedure

 To download the installation packages of the security agents:

-2. Go to the Network > Installation Packages page.
+Go to the Network > Installation packages page in the left side menu.

-5. Click Download at the upper side of the table and select from the drop down list the type of installer you want to use.
-Two types of installation files are available:
+Click Download at the upper side of the table and select from the drop down list the type of installer you want to use.
+These types of installation files are available:

 The downloader is small in size, and it can be run on 32-bit, 64-bit (Windows and Linux) systems, ARM64 systems (Windows only) or 64-bit macOS systems (both Intel x86 and Apple ARM architectures), which makes it easy to distribute.
 On the downside, it requires an active Internet connection.